TheOdinProject/curriculum/web_development_101/join_the_odin_community.md

 We have chat rooms for every development topic covered by Odin and beyond.
 You can view all the rooms we currently have [here](https://gitter.im/orgs/TheOdinProject/rooms).

-Read on to find out how to make of our community.
+Read on to find out how to make use of our community.

 ## Why chat is awesome for you: